Round Rock, TX Solar Panels

 Round Rock Area Utility Providers

-Round Rock homeowners are primarily served by Austin Energy and Pedernales Electric Cooperative.
-Based on 2023 data — the most recent available — Austin Energy charges 13.0¢/kWh and Pedernales Electric Cooperative charges 11.7¢/kWh.
+Round Rock homeowners are served by two main utilities: Austin Energy and Pedernales Electric Cooperative.
+Based on 2023 data, Austin Energy charges 13.0¢ per kWh and Pedernales Electric Cooperative charges 11.7¢ per kWh.

-Both rates fall below the 2023 Texas state average of 14.5¢/kWh and the national average of 16.0¢/kWh.
-Austin Energy’s diversified energy mix and Pedernales Electric Cooperative’s nonprofit cooperative structure help keep local rates comparatively low.
+Both rates fall below the 2023 Texas state average of 14.5¢ per kWh and the national average of 16.0¢ per kWh — reflecting the competitive energy mix and infrastructure serving the Central Texas region.

 Round Rock Utilities Electricity Rates